cvmfs/doc-cvmfs/cpt-ducc.rst

 start.

-Image Whish List
+Image Wish List
 =================

-The user specifices the set of images supposed to be published on CernVM-FS in the form of a whish list.
-The whish list consists of triplets of input image, the output thin image and the cvmfs destination repository for the unpacked data.
+The user specifices the set of images supposed to be published on CernVM-FS in the form of a wish list.
+The wish list consists of triplets of input image, the output thin image and the cvmfs destination repository for the unpacked data.